koenige/zzform/inc/readme.txt

 		$zz_conf['graphics_library'] graphics library used for image manipulation (imagemagick is default, others are currently not supported)
 		$zz_conf['max_select_val_len']	maximum length of values in select, default = 60
 		$zz_conf['debug']			debugging mode, shows several debugging outputs
+		$zz_conf['debug_allsql']	shows even more sql queries. squeezes all of them out of zzform. (all but some password related queries)
 		$zz_conf['upload_MAX_FILE_SIZE'] in bytes, default is value from php.ini
 		$zz_conf['max_select']		configures the maximum entries in a select-dialog, if there are more entries, an empty input field will be provided
 		$zz_conf['redirect']['successful_update']	redirect to this URL (local, starting with / or full qualified URI) when this event occurs